danicavalera/Credit_Risk_Classification/README.md

 ## The results
 ### Machine Learning Model 1:
 Accuracy: 95%
-The precision and recall for the 0 class is much better than that for the 1 class.
+The precision and recall for the 0 class (healthy loan) is much better than that for the 1 class (high risk).
 For example, the precision for the 0 values is 1, meaning that out of all the times that the model predicted a testing data observation to be the value 0, 100% of those predictions were correct.
 In contrast, out of all the times that the model predicted a value of 1, only 85% of those predictions were correct.

 ### Machine Learning Model 2:
 Accuracy: 99.36%